How Much Is My Life Insurance Policy Worth?

 What is a Viatical Settlement?

-A viatical settlement allows a life insurance policyholder to sell their policy to a third-party buyer for a one-time cash payment, as long as they have a chronic or terminal illness and meet other requirements related to their age, policy value, and policy type among other factors.
-In this arrangement, the policyholder receives a payment greater than the policy’s cash surrender value but less than the death benefit amount.
+A viatical settlement is an arrangement where a life insurance policyholder sells their policy to a third-party buyer for an immediate cash payment that can be used while the policyholder is alive.
+Viatical settlements require the policyholder to have a chronic or terminal illness and meet other requirements related to their policy value and policy type.
+The payout for a viatical settlement is greater than the policy’s cash surrender value, but less than the death benefit.
 Following the sale, the buyer assumes responsibility for all premium payments to keep the policy active and collects the death benefit when the insured person passes away.

-Not everyone with an insurance policy is eligible for a viatical settlement or even a life settlement.
+Not everyone with an insurance policy is eligible for a viatical settlement.
 Certain restrictions apply.
+Here are the factors that determine if you’re eligible for a viatical settlement.

 Policyholder Health

-As described earlier, having a terminal or chronic illness can make you eligible for a viatical settlement.
+Having a terminal or chronic illness is a requirement to be eligible for a viatical settlement.
 You will be required to release your medical records to potential purchasers of your life insurance policy so they can verify your health status and life expectancy.

 The Age Of The Life Insurance Policy